-One strategy I’m testing at the moment is sharing my Instagram content on Pinterest to see if it helps with brand recognition and account growth.
+One Instagram growth strategy I’m testing at the moment is sharing my Instagram posts on Pinterest to see if it helps with brand recognition and account growth.

-Keep reading to learn more about the top 3 ways you can connect your Instagram to Pinterest, including the pros and cons of each method.
+Keep reading to learn more about how to link Instagram to Pinterest to make sharing super easy, including the pros and cons of 3 different methods.

-Before you start pinning your Instagram content, you need to claim your account on Pinterest.
+Before you start pinning or auto-sharing your Instagram content, claim your Instagram account on Pinterest.

-Claiming your Instagram account will make sure your Instagram content is always attributed to you on Pinterest.
+Claiming your account will make sure your content is always attributed to you on Pinterest.

-Pinterest will also provide analytics information based on your pinned Instagram content, as long as your account is claimed.
+Pinterest will also provide analytics information based on your pinned Instagram content, but only if your account is claimed.

 Lastly, connecting your account will also make it easier for you to pin your Instagram content to Pinterest, either by auto-posting or pushing it to a publishing queue.
 More on that later.

-An Instagram sign in screen will appear so that you can authorize connecting your Instagram account to Pinterest.
+- An Instagram sign in screen will appear so that you can authorize connecting your Instagram account to Pinterest.
+Authorize the connection.

-That’s it!
-Now you’re ready to connect your Instagram to Pinterest so you can share and track your content with ease.
+Now you’re ready to link your Instagram to Pinterest so you can share and track your content with ease.

 There are 2 ways you can set up your Instagram feed to automatically publish to your Pinterest account: automatically post to a single board or post to specific boards based on hashtags.
 Both options are free.